This post may contain affiliate links. Please read the disclosure policy.

 Ingredients

-• 3 tablespoons Chinese bean paste, or soybean paste or oyster sauce
+• 3 tablespoons black bean paste, or soybean paste or oyster sauce

 Instructions

-• Use immediately or store in an airtight container in the fridge.
+• Use as directed in recipes, or store in an airtight jar in the refrigerator for up to 1 month.

 Nutrition Facts